dandi/dandi-hub/README.md

   namespace: kube-system
 ```

-### Adjusting Available "Server Options"
+## Adjusting Available Server Options

-These are the options for user-facing machines that run as a pod on the node and they are configured
-in `profileList` in `dandihub.yaml`
+These are the options for user-facing machines that run as a pod on the node, and they are configured in `profileList` in `dandihub.yaml`.

 Each profile can have multiple user-facing `profile_options` including `images`.

-### Adjusting Available Nodes
+## Adjusting Available Nodes

-These are the EKS machines that may run underneath one or more user-hub pods and they are configured via Karpenter.
+These are the EKS machines that may run underneath one or more user-hub pods, and they are configured via Karpenter.

-The nodepools are configured in addons.tf with `karpenter-resources-*` objects.
+The node pools are configured in `addons.tf` with `karpenter-resources-*` objects.

-### Adjusting Core Node
+## Adjusting Core Node

-The configuration for the machines that run the autoscaling and montitoring layer is `eks_managed_node_groups` in `main.tf`
+The configuration for the machines that run the autoscaling and monitoring layer is `eks_managed_node_groups` in `main.tf`.

 ## Kubernetes Layer Tour